Water management in greater Tegucigalpa: Sanitation and water treatment

 Sanitation services throughout Tegucigalpa and surrounding areas are poor.
 Even though SANAA estimates that 70% of the city is connected to the municipal sewer system, the coverage area is very low in outlying neighborhoods and service quality is not good.
 Those not connected to the sewer system utilize either a latrine or septic tank.
 Choluteca, Chiquito, and Guacerique rivers are adversely affected by ongoing urbanization of Tegucigalpa, and so by consequence, the Laureles and La Concepción storage reservoirs have become quite contaminated.
 (Source: Grant funding request for the Water Partnership Program) The estimated total length of the sewerage system is approximately of 840 km.
 Tegucigalpa has 2 wastewater treatment plants operating with a total capacity of about 400 L/s; however, these plants treat less than 17% of total wastewater.

 This is a problematic situation and further exacerbates the City's environmental problems.
 In particular, one of the two wastewater plants within the city was funded by the EU and built by an Italian/Honduran consortium using an aerobic treatment system with capacity to treat 100 L/s in a preliminary treatment phase and in a second treatment phase, the plant can treat another 100 L/s.
 This plant is currently managed by an Italian firm and it was expected that the plant would be transferred to the city of Tegucigalpa after the transition of management roles from SANAA to the municipality is completed.
 There were problems with the plant however, due to the plant's design and furthermore, SANAA was set to possibly reject the transition of the plant and associated management roles.
-The SANNA Director stated that the treatment plant did not meet the expectations outlined in the contract.
+The SANAA Director stated that the treatment plant did not meet the expectations outlined in the contract.